 Zoey Oliver is of Aboriginal and Australian South Sea Islander descent with family ties to Waanyi (Burketown) and Kuku Yalanji (Mossman).
 Zoey is passionate about mental health and supporting Aboriginal and Torres Strait Islander women who are victims of family and domestic violence to seek culturally safe, trauma-informed appropriate support for not only their physical and emotional wellbeing, but also that of their children, at the hospital.

 Zoey’s work history includes work as a support worker at Child Protection, advocating for children in care whilst employed at the Office of the Public Guardian and as a Field Officer at the Aboriginal and Torres Strait Islander Legal Service where I obtained a Diploma in Indigenous Legal Studies and is currently work in administration for a local law firm.
 Zoey is committed to ensuring First Nations' Women's voices are heard at Townsville University Hospital as First Nations people are 33 times more likely to be hospitalised due to family and domestic violence, despite making up less than 10 per cent of the Australian population.

 ATSICAC Member – Ingham ATSI Community Advisory Network representative

-Fred Chong is a descendant of the Walkaman Tribe in North Queensland.
+Fred Chong is a proud Elder of the Wakaman group which covers the far north Queensland from Chillgoe, Tate and Mitchell Rivers area.
 He is retired but maintains connections in the community through his voluntary work at the Ingham Health Service and through local NAIDOC celebrations.

 Fred believes that it is important to have services that are specific for Aboriginal and Torres Strait Islander people because it helps with understanding the importance of healthcare and treatment.
 It also makes our mob feel culturally safe and comfortable knowing that these services are here to assist them.